honza/rembrant/docs/configuration.rst

 Configuration
 =============

-To configure your installation, edit the ``config.py`` file.

-.. py:data:: SOURCE

-    This is an absolute path to a directory where you original photos are stored.
-These are never modified.

-.. py:data:: LIBRARY

-    This is an absolute path to your main library file.
-This file contains information about your photographs, tags, sets, etc. It should be kept under version control.

-.. py:data:: CACHE_DIR
+.. object:: source

-    This is an absolute path to a directory where rembrant will save cached image files such as thumbnails.
+    This is the name of the directory where rembrant expects to find image files.

-.. py:data:: BUILD
+.. object:: cache

-    This is an absolute path to a directory where rembrant will place your generated online photo gallery.
+    This is the name of the directory where rembrant will place thumbnails.

+.. object:: templates

+    The name of the directory where your templates are stored.

+.. object:: aws_key

+    Your AWS access key.
+This is used for deployment to S3.

+.. object:: aws_secret

+    Your AWS access secret.
+This is used for deployment to S3.

-.. py:data:: AWS_KEY
+.. object:: aws_bucket

-    Amazon Web Services key to your account.
+    The name of the AWS S3 bucket where you would like your gallery to be deployed.

-.. py:data:: AWS_SECRET
+.. object:: last_modified

-    Amazon Web Services secret to your account.
+    This value is automatically update each time any changes are made to your library.